 Protect Our Preserves – Keep Pets On A Leash

 1. You should be considerate of other visitors who may not appreciate your friendly dog suddenly appearing in front of them.
-We are inviting bird watchers, photographers, and nature lovers to come and enjoy our preserves.
+We invite bird watchers, photographers, and nature lovers to come and enjoy our preserves.
 Keeping your dog on a leash keeps everyone comfortable.
-Families walk these trails who may not know your dog.
+Families walk these trails who may not know their dog.

 2. Unleashed dogs cause wildlife stress.
-Whether your dog actually consumes birds or other wildlife, their presence off-leash can cause stress and their droppings can spread parasites to local wildlife.
+Whether your dog consumes birds or other wildlife, their presence off-leash can cause stress, and their droppings can spread parasites to local wildlife.
 Wildlife has a tough enough time making it without the added stress of your pet.

-3. It is better and safer for your dog to be on a leash.
-They will have no unwelcome contact with wildlife like a bite in the nose and no unwelcome contact with other dogs or neighbors on the trail as well.
+3. Being on a leash is better and safer for your dog.
+They will have no unwelcome contact with wildlife, like a bite in the nose, and no unwelcome contact with other dogs or neighbors on the trail.

 4. And last but not least, it is illegal.
 The Park District has its rules posted at the entrance to every preserve.
 If you choose to ignore these rules, we may have to not allow pets at all in our preserves if we cannot control the situation.
 Authorities will be alerted if your dog is off the leash and on a trail

-We are lucky that our community now has a wonderful dog park on Port Authority property for dogs to run and enjoy in a fenced-in area.
+Our community is lucky to have a wonderful dog park on Port Authority property for dogs to run and enjoy in a fenced-in area.
 This is the place to go to allow your dog off the leash.
 Please Protect Our Preserves Keep Your Pet On A Leash!

 News March 2021 Reports Battle Of Lake Erie Telescope Sells For $99,000